Half-Life - Kate Brown - Plutonium’s Fatal Attraction

 December 2022

 Think of the earth.
-At its core is fire, an inferno around which biological life emerged.
-With fire in our planetary loins, no wonder humans have trouble staying away from it; that they delight in reproducing it in fiction, movies, fireworks, war games, and in technologies.
-Perhaps that is why, decades after radioactive toxins saturated the Earth’s surface and at a time when threatened reactors in war-torn Ukraine are at risk of blowing again, many people are still enchanted by nuclear reactors.
+At its core is fire—the inferno around which biological life emerged.
+With fire in our planetary loins, no wonder humans have trouble staying away from it; that they delight in reproducing it in fiction, movies, fireworks, war games, and technologies.
+Perhaps that is why, decades after radioactive toxins saturated Earth’s surface, and at a time when threatened reactors in war-torn Ukraine are at risk of blowing again, many people are still enchanted by nuclear reactors.
 They are burning cores, sources of other-worldly heat and energy.
-If you can harness plutonium, the element at the heart of the nuclear inferno, then you can magnify human power to a super-hero level.
-In tandem, plutonium has the power to re-map territories, produce new borders—not just between people, but between humans and the environment.
+If you can harness plutonium, the element at the heart of the nuclear inferno, then you can magnify human power to superhero levels.
+In tandem, plutonium has the power to re-map territories and produce new borders—not just between people, but between humans and the environment.
 By extension, plutonium spatializes power.

-Plutonium is a monumental invention, akin to harnessing fire.
+As an invention, plutonium is monumental, akin to harnessing fire.
 Upscaling the Pu chemical extraction process meant separating plutonium from about a hundred thousand curies of fission fragment radiation every single day.
 This was an incredibly dangerous undertaking.
 Plant operators worked with robotic arms and protective gear behind massive concrete walls and thick lead-glass windows in ship-sized “canyons.”
 They worked toward a final product that had extraordinary properties.
 Seaborg described element 94:

-Plutonium made not only a novel weapon of war, but its special existence inspired people to use it to create new technologies, and it gave birth to an elaborate security apparatus to safeguard the “super-poisonous” product, and later, new border zones to protect regions spoiled by the spillage of plutonium and other radioactive byproducts after accidents.
+Plutonium not only enabled a novel weapon of war, but its uniqueness inspired people to create new technologies.
+It also gave birth to an elaborate security apparatus to safeguard the “super-poisonous” product, and, later, to new border zones that would protect regions spoiled by the spillage of plutonium and other radioactive byproducts after accidents.
 As workers over subsequent decades produced more and more plutonium, the new mineral transformed landscapes, science, energy production, and human society around the world.
-Plutonium militarized, segregated, and compartmentalized large parts of the Earth, leaving a profound shadow that reaches into the twenty-first century.
+Plutonium militarized, segregated, and compartmentalized large parts of the earth, leaving a profound shadow that reaches into the twenty-first century.

 Dye tests are conducted in the Columbia River near the Atomic Energy Commission’s Hanford plant (near Richland, Washington). c.
 1970.
 Source: U.S. Department of Energy.